 7.11 We find that the assessment of electricity charges is made by the Assessing Officer as per the procedure laid down in the 2003 Act, after giving opportunity to the concerned person to file objection, if any, as against the provisional assessment.
 Only after affording opportunity of hearing to such person, the Assessing Officer passes the final order of assessment of the electricity charges payable by such person.
-The assessed electricity charges are made by the assessing officer after inspection of the premises or after inspection of records.
+The assessed electricity charges are made by the assessing officer after inspection of the premises or after inspection of equipment's, gadgets machines, etc., connected at the premises or after inspection of records.
 The assessed electricity charges are based on the assessed power/energy consumption and is charged at twice the tariff applicable for the relevant category.
 Thus, the assessed energy has to be considered as supplied by the distribution licensee to the concerned person.